maxim-belkin/how_to_gpu_in_python/README.md

 ## Prerequisites

-1. Computer with GPU.
+1. Computer with an NVIDIA GPU.
 2. Interactive Python 3 environment capable of running Jupyter notebooks.
-   You can use [Jupyter Lab] or [Google Colaboratory].
-   Note that Google Colaboratory provides cloud-based Jupyter-like environment with GPUs.
+   You can use a [Jupyter Lab] or [Google Colaboratory], which provides cloud-based Jupyter-like environment with GPUs.

 ## Contents